Airomarto/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task 8 - This is to delete betty from /tmp/my_first_directory Task 9 - This is to delete my_first_directory from /tmp directory Task 10 - This is to change working directory to the previous one
+Task 8 - This is to delete betty from /tmp/my_first_directory Task 9 - This is to delete my_first_directory from /tmp directory Task 10 - This is to change working directory to the previous one Task 11 - This is to list all files (even the ones beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in ths order) in long format